tidyverse/tidyverse.org/content/blog/httr2-1-1-0/index.md

 -   We've made it easier to talk to AWS web services with [`req_auth_aws_v4()`](https://httr2.r-lib.org/reference/req_auth_aws_v4.html) for signing requests and [`resp_stream_aws()`](https://httr2.r-lib.org/reference/resp_stream_raw.html) for streaming responses.
 Special thanks goes to the [lifion-aws-event-stream](https://github.com/lifion/lifion-aws-event-stream/) project for providing a clear reference implementation.

 -   We've run-down a long list of bugs that made [`req_cache()`](https://httr2.r-lib.org/reference/req_cache.html) unreliable.
-This includes improved handling of header-only changes, better cache pruning, and new debugging options.
+This includes improving the handling of header-only changes, better cache pruning, and new debugging options.
 If you're working with a web API that supports caching, we highly recommend that you try it out.
-The next release of {[gh](https://github.com/r-lib/gh)} includes caching support and my use of the dev version suggests a pretty nice performance improvment.
+The next release of {[gh](https://github.com/r-lib/gh)} will use a cache by default, and my use of the dev version suggests that it gives a pretty nice performance improvment.

 -   [`is_online()`](https://httr2.r-lib.org/reference/is_online.html) provides an easy way to check internet connectivity.